Media Fact Sheet

 - In 2020, Conexon assembled the next generation of the RECC, with over 90 cooperatives participating to bid for funds in the $20 billion Rural Opportunity Fund (RDOF).
 The RECC was the first electric co-op consortium to qualify for RDOF auction participation.

-Conexon works with Rural Electric Cooperatives to bring fiber to the home in rural communities.
-The company is comprised of professionals who have worked in electric cooperatives and the telecommunications industry, and offer decades of individual experience in business planning, building networks, marketing and selling telecommunications.
-Conexon offers its electric cooperative clients end-to-end broadband deployment and operations support, from a project’s conception all the way through to its long-term sustainability.
-It works with clients to analyze economic feasibility, secure financing, design the network, manage construction, provide operational support, optimize business performance and determine optimal partnerships.
-To date, Conexon has assisted more than 160 electric cooperatives, 40 of which are deploying fiber networks, with nearly 100,000 connected fiber-to-the-home subscribers across the U.S. and has secured more than a quarter of a billion dollars in federal and state grants for its clients.
+Conexon is a leader in the electric cooperative broadband movement, with a mission of closing the digital divide through fiber to the home.
+Founded in 2015, Conexon’s architecture and approach enable electric cooperatives to leverage their infrastructures to deliver fiber broadband services efficiently and affordably to 100 percent of their membership.
+The company is composed of professionals who have worked in electric cooperatives and the telecommunications industry, offering decades of individual experience in business planning, building networks, marketing and selling telecommunications.
+Conexon offers clients end-to-end broadband deployment and operations support, working with them to analyze economic feasibility, secure financing, design the network, manage construction, provide operational support, optimize business performance and determine key partnerships.
+Conexon has assisted more than 200 electric cooperatives, 60 of which are deploying fiber networks, with more than 500,000 rural Americans connected to fiber to the home.
+The company has secured nearly $2 billion in federal, state and local grants and subsidies for its clients.